This article was updated on 8/17/2022.

 Your sales will be higher.
-Customers spend 12 to 18 percent more on products and services when they pay with a credit card instead of cash, according to a recent study.
-It’s not hard to see why: you might have only a limited amount of cash in your wallet, which your credit limit far exceeds.
+A 2016 study found the average value of a crash transaction was $22, compared to $112 for the average non-cash transaction.
+It’s not hard to see why: You might only have a limited amount of cash in your wallet, which your credit limit far exceeds.

 Accept EMV chip cards everywhere.

 Once you’ve decided to start accepting credit cards, you’ll need to have a few things in place.
 First, it’s important to understand the difference between a merchant account and a merchant services provider.

 A merchant account is opened directly with a bank or financial institution that allows you to accept payments by credit card.
 When a business accepts a credit card payment, the payment transactions and funds are held in the merchant account until the payment is verified and the funds are transferred to the business bank account.

 Alternatively, merchant service providers, like Square, manage the merchant account for you and handle the hardware, software, and financial services needed for a business to accept and process credit cards and debit cards and other contactless payments.

 Next, you’ll want to decide how to take credit card payments.
 Depending on the type of business you have, you may want to have more than one option to take credit card payments:

 - In person

 - Online or through payment links